andifunke/topic-labeling/src/topiclabeling/data_collection/scraping/readme.txt

 >>> scrapy crawl focus

-By default these spiders crawl for articles from the categories "politik" and "wirtschaft".
+By default, these spiders crawl for articles from the categories "politik" and "wirtschaft".
 You can specify different news-sections by supplying the following argument, e.g.:

 >>> scrapy crawl faz -a categories="politik|finanzen|feuilleton"